jotavare/unit-testing/README.md

 ## REFERENCES

-Some references that I used or will, to learn and complete this project, based on the book "The Art of Unit Testing" and other sources:
+Some references that I used or will in the future, to learn and complete this project.
+Some of them are based on the book `The Art of Unit Testing`.

 | Book | Author |
 | :--- | :----- |